 - any misprint in the admission arrangements

 Admission authorities may propose other variations where they consider such changes to be necessary in view of a major change in circumstances.
-For community, voluntary and foundation schools, such proposals must be referred to the adjudicator for approval, and the appropriate bodies notified.
-See paragraph 3.6 of the School Admissions Code.
+For community, voluntary-aided and foundation schools, such proposals must be referred to the adjudicator for approval, and the appropriate bodies notified.
+See paragraph 3.6 of the school admissions code.

 Admission authorities should use theform to make their variation proposal.

-Academy schools proposing to vary admission arrangements should contact the Education and Skills Funding Agency (ESFA).
+Academy schools proposing to vary admission arrangements should contact the Department for Education (DfE).

 Appeal against a direction to admit a child

-For academies, directions are made by the Education and Skills Funding Agency (ESFA) on behalf of the Secretary of State for Education.
-Requests from local authorities for an academy to be directed to admit a child should be made to the ESFA.
-See paragraph 3.29 of the School Admissions Code.
+For academies, directions are made by the Secretary of State for Education.
+Requests from local authorities for an academy to be directed to admit a child should be made to the DfE.
+See paragraph 3.29 of the school admissions code.

-Before deciding to give a direction, a local authority must consult the governing board of the school, the parent of the child and the child if they are over compulsory school age.
+Before deciding to give a direction, a local authority must consult the governing board of the school, the parent or carer of the child, and the child if they are over compulsory school age.

 If, following consultation, the local authority decides to direct, it must inform the governing body and headteacher of the school of its intention to direct.
 The governing board can appeal the intention to direct the school to admit the child to the OSA within: